tamahachin/re2_remake_guides/README.md

 # Resident Evil 2 Remake Guides

-All guides are written with hardcore difficulty in mind.
+All guides are written with hardcore difficulty in mind on console.
 Assisted and standard providing 3 easy hip pouch pick ups gives room to grab extra resources if you need them.

 These are not speedrun guides, but they should get you S+ time.
 Around 2hr for A runs, 1hr45m for B runs.